merichamasta/cloud-native-geospatial-eo-workshop/README.md

 `earthaccess.login()` prompts you for your Earthdata username and password.
 Once authenticated, you will have access to credentials for both HTTP and S3 access to Earthdata collections.

-### Run the demonstration notebook
+### Run the demonstration notebooks

+Open the `Find_Load_Visualise.ipynb`
+notebook and work through the cells.

 Open the `Cloud_Native_Land_Productivity_For_SDG15.ipynb`
 notebook and work through the cells.

 ## Authorship and sponsorship

-This notebook was written by Alex Leith and Caitlin Adams, with financial support from the
+These notebooks were written by Alex Leith and Caitlin Adams, with financial support from the
 [Committee on Earth Observation Satellites](https://ceos.org/) and advice from members of the [GEO Land Degradation Neutrality Flagship](https://geo-ldn.org/).
+The notebooks were reviewed by Lavender Liu and Matthew Ellis.

 ## Further resources